sudara/basic-macos-keychain-action/README.md

 - 🧑🏼‍💻 Handles both binary signing (`DEVELOPER_ID_APPLICATION`) and pkg signing (`DEVELOPER ID INSTALLER`).
 - 🪶 Is a lightweight and [easy to understand composite action](https://github.com/sudara/basic-macos-keychain-action/blob/main/action.yml) (not js/ts).

 This action is very straightforward.
-A list of commands.
-You could just read the action.yml and stick it in your own workflow manually.
-It's encapsulated here for ease of use, for testing, and to avoid messy additional scripts.
+Just a list of commands.
+Instead of consuming the action, you could also read the action.yml and stick it in your own workflow manually.
+It's encapsulated for ease of use, for testing, and to avoid messy scripts cluttering up my yaml.

 ## Usage